Fair Winds & Following Seas

 One of the things that surprised me that motor versus sail revealed, is that there are two very different oceans: one wet and often violent, one damp and frequently serene.
 As I think back to our years of sailing and fair winds and following seas, the sailing ocean I know and remember resembled more the family cat and dog versus the skunk and wild fox of the motor boat’s ocean.
 Sail boating was not all peace and tranquility.
 It was, however, closer to a state of transcendent calm and meditation than anything I’ve ever found on dry land.

 “Fair winds and following seas” was about being together with the sea, at one with the sea, a generally gentle flow of boat with wind, with wave, where boat was in rhythm with waves.
 Where time and destination stood second to passage and experience of serenity and calm.

 “Fair winds and following seas” is a nautical blessing for safe journey and good fortune across the sea and on the voyage of life.
-A wave swept ring with a rich blue oval sapphire center and two brilliant diamond sides.

 About the Trade Wind Collection:

 Where does inspiration come from?
 Where do the creative sparks for design begin?
 For Cross’ new Trade Wind Jewelry Collection, we find ourselves drawn into the story of Captain John Henry Drew, from Gardiner, Maine.
 Born in 1834, he grew up the son of a Ship’s Carver, and went to sea at the age of 15, eventually becoming Captain of a series of clipper ships, and traveling from New York to China and back home, when that voyage took more than seventeen months.